 All students are encouraged to participate in the various activities planned throughout the year.
 Generally, students who are most involved in College activities obtain the most out of College life.
 In many cases, there will be a round of trials or auditions to bring together groups and teams.
 From this point, there will be a series of rehearsals and training sessions established by the organising teacher.
 It is expected that once committed, students remain active participants in the activities.

-Ms Lauren Green | lauren.green@stmc.qld.edu.au |
+Mr Matthew Molloy | mmolloy@stmc.qld.edu.au |